coneastdev/coneastdev.github.io/README.md

 ## Hi.
-I am a full time student software/web develpoer at middlesbrough college.
+I am a full time digital student at middlesbrough college.

 <a href="https://www.linkedin.com/in/coneastdev/">LinkedIn</a>
 you can contact me here.